eyvindove/git-tips/readme.md

 List, create, or delete branches

 ```
-// -- List all branches in your repo, and which branch you're curently in
+/* -- List all branches in your repo, and which branch you're currently in -- */
 $ git branch

-// -- Create a branch
+/* -- Create a branch -- */
 $ git branch [<branch_name>]

-// -- Delete the branch
+/* -- Delete the branch -- */
 $ git branch -d [<branch_name>]

-// -- Delete the branch (FORCE)
+/* -- Delete the branch (FORCE) -- */
 $ git branch -D [<branch_name>]

-// -- Change the branch name
+/* -- Change the branch name -- */
 $ git branch -m [<older_branch_name>] [<new_branch_name>]
 ```